 Victoria’s tall montane ash and mixed species forests in the Central Highlands provide some of the last remaining habitat for the critically endangered Leadbeater’s Possum and the vulnerable Greater Glider.
-These tiny, nocturnal possums need the tall canopies and deep hollows of old-growth eucalypts to survive.
+These nocturnal possums need the tall canopies and deep hollows of old-growth eucalypts to survive.

 Federal Court case

 In October 2017, representing Friends of Leadbeater’s Possum (FLBP), we took VicForests to Federal Court to stop logging in vital habitat for the Leadbeater’s Possum and the Greater Glider.

 FLBP alleged that logging by state-owned VicForests in 41 areas of habitat for the critically endangered Leadbeater’s Possum and the vulnerable Greater Glider contravenes federal law.
 They argued that logging operations in certain areas of forest in Victoria’s iconic Central Highlands fails to comply with the Victorian Code of Practice, a requirement under the Regional Forest Agreement.
 This requirement is the basis for the exemption for “forestry operations” from national environment law.
 This non-compliance, FLBP claimed, means the exemption does not apply and VicForests must comply with national environmental laws.